Horse use in Jasper National Park

 Backcountry camping with horses

 Backcountry camping is permitted at horse and horse/hiker campsites.
 No more than one horse party is allowed per backcountry campground.

 Camps may not be left unattended for more than one night.

-See the backcountry camping pages for general backcountry trail information
+See the backcountry camping pages for general backcountry trail information.

-Private groups: Ten people and twenty horses.
+Private groups: Six people and twelve horses.